firsttris/ccu-addon-mui/README.md

 # Efficiency

-The App uses json-rpc in a combination with Rega Script to retrieve the data from the CCU in a more effiecient manner.
+The WebApp uses the same JSON-RPC interface as the CCU3.

-For this we've refined the Rega scripts available on Github,with the assistance of GitHub Copilot, tailoring them to fetch data in the exact structure required by our application.
+To optimize performance we've tailored Rega Scripts with Github Copilot to fetch data in the exact structure required by our Webapp.

-In addition, we've utilized [React-Query](https://react-query.tanstack.com/) from TanStack, adhering to their best practices to ensure our data requests are as efficient as possible.
+In addition, we are utilizing [React-Query](https://react-query.tanstack.com/), adhering to their best practices to ensure our data requests are as efficient as possible.

+# Authentication

+The WebApp employs the same authentication mechanism as the CCU3.
+After logging in, the WebApp obtains a random sessionID from the CCU3, which is used for subsequent requests.
+To prevent users from inadvertently logging each other out, it is necessary to use distinct user accounts.

 # Install

-To install this add-on, download the tar.gz file from the releases page.
-You can then install it as a plugin on your CCU3.
-After installation, the add-on will be available at `http://ccu3ip/addons/mui`.
+To install this add-on:
+- download the latest tar.gz file from the releases page.
+- Install it as a plugin on your CCU3.
+- Add-on will be available at `http://ccu3ip/addons/mui`.

 # Development and Build